 - 5509.
 Robot made from a commercial (purchased) kit - 5510.
 Robot designed by exhibitor.
 The robot must not be a mere modification of an existing robot kit or plan - 5511.
 Programmable robot made from a commercial (purchased) kit - 5546.
-Robot designed and constructed by exhibitor or from a commercial kit, that is operated by a remote-controlled device - 5544.
-Junk Drawer Robotics-based curriculum robot
+Robot designed and constructed by exhibitor, that is operated by a remotecontrolled device - 5544.
+Junk Drawer Robotics